baptisteNicolas29/Bouclier/README.md

 ```
 1. Declare an action to perform
 2. Designate an opponent
-3. Draw a card for the action (most actions require to draw a card)
+3. Draw a card for the action if necessary (most actions require to draw a card)
 4. Perform chosen action
 5. Put all used cards in the Discard Pile
 ```